 The Cherry’s owner was amiable and honest, rather willing to talk about his car in a not-pushy manner.
-Bespectacled, thin and middle aged, he spoke with candor on the car’s details: It was a ’74 model, which he had owned for over a decade and had been in ‘working order’ until recent.
+Bespectacled, thin and middle-aged, he spoke with candor on the car’s details: It was a ’74 model, which he had owned for over a decade and had been in ‘working order’ until recently.
 Unable to upkeep it, he was sorry to ‘see it go.’

 ‘Working order’ often being Salvadorian-speak for ‘barely ran,’ I dug deeper:

 - Really?
 How long has it been sitting here?